What you'll need

 If you shoot footage using a handheld camera, you will probably end up with shaky shots.
 Unless this look is intentional, you’ll want to stabilize your shots to eliminate unwanted motion.

-Warp Stabilizer VFX in Adobe After Effects CC automatically removes extraneous jitters.
+Warp Stabilizer VFX in Adobe After Effects automatically removes extraneous jitters.
 When played back, the motion appears smooth because the layer itself is scaled and moves incrementally to offset the unwanted movement.
 (The Warp Stabilizer VFX effect replaces the Warp Stabilizer effect available in previous versions of After Effects.)

-In this excerpt from Adobe After Effects CC Classroom in a Book, published by Adobe Press, you will apply Warp Stabilizer VFX to a shaky clip to see how the stabilization effect works.
+In this excerpt from Adobe After Effects Classroom in a Book, published by Adobe Press, you will apply Warp Stabilizer VFX to a shaky clip to see how the stabilization effect works.

 About bicubic scaling